Here is a quick summary of a number of the key ideas in this piece:

 * addiction to sugar, artificial sweeteners, junk food and simple

-* not eating enough carbohydrates;
+* the reverse problem of not eating enough carbohydrates;

 * consuming other injurious foods, including foods that we don’t yet know